 Website: Madison County Municipal Court

-Misdemeanor criminal cases and misdemeanor traffic cases that occur in the city of London and throughout Madison County go through the Madison County Municipal Court.
-Felony cases go through the Madison County Common Pleas Court.
-Some of the common types of cases heard in this municipal court include the following:
+Misdemeanor criminal cases and misdemeanor traffic cases which occur in the city of London and throughout Madison County go through the Madison County Municipal Court.
+Felony cases ultimately go through a different court: the Madison County Common Pleas Court.
+Some types of cases heard in the Municipal Court include the following:

-It is very important that you have a good attorney working on your side whenever you are going to court.
-You want a lawyer with expertise in your particular kind of case.
-We have developed expertise in DUI / OVI defense, and we represent clients in central Ohio courts, including the Madison County Municipal Court.
-You can find out more information about us in our profile and the firm overview.
+The Dominy Law Firm has expertise in criminal defense, with a particular emphasis on DUI / OVI defense.
+Our firm represents clients in central Ohio courts, including the Madison County Municipal Court.
+You can find out more information about our firm in the Attorney Profiles page and the About Us page.
 You can also check out results from past cases and reviews from prior clients.
-To discuss how we can help with your case, you can schedule a free phone consultation by EMAIL or by calling us at 614-717-1177.
+To discuss how we can help with your case in Madison County, you can schedule a free phone consultation by submitting a CONTACT FORM or by calling 614-717-1177.